danfuzz/samizdat/doc/language-guide/02-data.md

 See the language guide section on functions for more details.

+#### Generic

+A `Generic` is a generic function.
+That is, it is an encapsulated mapping from types to functions, in this case based on the type of the first argument passed to the generic function when called.

+See the language guide section on generic functions for more details.

+#### Box

+A `Box` is a holder for some other value.
+Boxes are sometimes also known as "cells".

+In addition to the box constructor functions, the three functions that deal with boxes are `fetch` to get the contents of a box (or void if the box value has yet to be set), `store` to set the contents of a box, and `canStore` to indicate whether it is okay to call `store` (which is not the same as `fetch` returning non-void).

+As a special case, the special value `nullBox` is a box that is permanently un-stored.
+Notably, `store(nullBox, value)` is effectively a no-op.
+This arrangement is done in order to make it easy to pass a box into functions that require one, but where the box value is never needed.

 #### Generator

 Generators in *Samizdat* are the closest analog to what are sometimes